In the Press

 “We are grateful to our clients for joining this bipartisan effort and to our students for putting in long hours during the first weeks of the term to finalize this brief,” said Professor Harold Hongju Koh.
 “The Administration cannot cloak a discriminatory action in the veil of national security.
 Such executive action does not warrant reflexive judicial deference.”

 On September 11, 2017, the Supreme Court stayed a portion of the Ninth Circuit’s order holding that refugees with sponsorship from established agencies were not subject to the executive order, allowing much of the travel ban to stand.
 Justice Anthony Kennedy, acting in his capacity as the Circuit Justice for the Ninth Circuit, stayed that portion of the order, pending further action from the Supreme Court.
 The Supreme Court will hear oral arguments on the merits of the case on October 10, 2017.
-The case will be argued by David Cole ’84 and Neal Katyal ’95.

 The 50 signatories represent a bipartisan group of former national security officials, including former senators, cabinet members, and advisors from both political parties.
 Those that have signed include Secretary John F. Kerry (Yale College ’66), Samantha Power ’92 (Yale College), Chuck Hagel, and Michael Hayden.
 Several Yale Law School graduates are also included on the brief, including James B. Steinberg ’78, James C. O’Brien ’88, Jonathan Finer ’09, Jeff Prescott ’94, Josh Geltzer ’11, and David S. Cohen ’89.
 Yale Jackson Institute faculty members Ryan Crocker and Robert Ford also signed the brief.